digitalfondue/lavagna/src/main/stampo/doc/04-user-manual/04-04-card/04-04-03-comments.en.peb.md

 #### Update a comment

 To update a comment, click on <i class="fa fa-pencil"></i> to toggle the edit panel.
-Updating a comment made by the same user does not require any additional permission. (modifying all comments requires UPDATE_CARD_COMMENT permission).
+Updating a comment made by the same user does not require any additional permission.

 <img class="pure-img" src="{{relativeRootPath}}/images/en/c04_card_comment-update.png" alt="Update comment">